🇧🇷

 Iran Ceasefire Agreement Faces Internal Resistance and Regional Repercussions

-The ceasefire agreement between the US and Iran faced resistance from hardline sectors within Iran, while Israel continued its attacks in Lebanon.
-Pakistan raised its diplomatic profile by mediating the agreement, and Hezbollah classified Israeli attacks as violations of the ceasefire.
+The ceasefire agreement between the USA and Iran met resistance from hardline factions within Iran, while Israel continued its attacks in Lebanon.
+Pakistan raised its diplomatic profile by mediating the agreement, and Hezbollah classified the Israeli attacks as violations of the ceasefire.

 Context: The conflict in the Middle East has global implications for energy markets and diplomatic alliances.
 Brazilian media covered multiple angles of this complex geopolitical situation, reflecting the country's interest in multilateral diplomacy.